Fabhalta

 For the full list of side effects and restrictions with Fabhalta, see the package leaflet.

-The most common side effects with Fabhalta (which may affect more than 1 in 10 people) include upper respiratory tract (nose and throat) infection, headache and diarrhoea.
-In the clinical studies, the most common serious side effect was urinary tract infection.
+In patients with PNH, the most common side effects with Fabhalta (which may affect more than 1 in 10 people) include upper respiratory tract (nose and throat) infection, headache and diarrhoea.
+The most common serious side effect with Fabhalta is urinary tract infection (infection of the parts of the body that collect and pass out urine), which may affect up to 1 in 10 patients.

 Based on how Fabhalta works, it may increase the risk of infections.
 Fabhalta must not be used by patients who have an ongoing infection caused by so-called encapsulated bacteria, including Neisseria meningitidisStreptococcus pneumoniae and Haemophilus influenzae type B. It must also not be used by patients who are not currently vaccinated against N. meningitidis and S.pneumoniae unless the risk of delaying treatment outweighs the risk of developing an infection from these bacteria.

 Fabhalta was shown to be effective at increasing haemoglobin levels and reducing the need for blood transfusions in patients with PNH.
+It was also shown to reduce the accumulation of proteins in the urine of patients with C3G, which suggests reduced kidney damage.
 The most common side effects are considered inconvenient but are not expected to pose a risk to patients.
 The European Medicines Agency therefore decided that Fabhalta’s benefits are greater than its risks and that it can be authorised for use in the EU.

-The company that markets Fabhalta will provide doctor and patients with educational material on the risk of infections caused by encapsulated bacteria and of serious haemolysis following treatment termination.
+The company that markets Fabhalta will provide doctors and patients with educational materials on the risk of infection by encapsulated bacteria and the need for patients to receive appropriate vaccination.
+For patients with PNH, the materials also include information on the risk of serious haemolysis when stopping treatment with Fabhalta.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Fabhalta have also been included in the summary of product characteristics and the package leaflet.